reactioncommerce/cli/.github/ISSUE_TEMPLATE/bug.md

 ## Issue Description
 <!--
 Providing a clear description of the issue will enable a developer to quickly reproduce and understand the issue.
 Please provide a detailed description including images, animation and/or videos.
-For client issues, include browser console errors, for server issues please add terminal output and stack traces.
+Please add terminal output and stack traces.
 -->

 ## Steps to Reproduce